vmware-samples/vcenter-event-broker-appliance/docs/kb/install-knative.md

 ---
 layout: docs
-toc_id: install-openfaas
+toc_id: install-knative
-title: VMware Event Broker Appliance - OpenFaaS
+title: VMware Event Broker Appliance - Knative
-description: Deploying VMware Event Broker Appliance with OpenFaaS
+description: Deploying VMware Event Broker Appliance with Knative
-permalink: /kb/install-openfaas
+permalink: /kb/install-knative
 cta:
  title: Deploy a Function
  description: At this point, you have successfully deployed the VMware Event Broker Appliance and you are ready to start deploying your functions!
  actions:
-  - text: Check the [pre-built Functions](/examples) to quickly get started
+  - text: Check the [Knative Echo Function](https://github.com/vmware-samples/vcenter-event-broker-appliance/tree/master/examples/python/kn-echo){:target="_blank"} to quickly get started
-  - text: Find the instruction to deploy a function - [here](use-functions).
 ---
-# Deploy VMware Event Broker Appliance with OpenFaaS
+# Deploy VMware Event Broker Appliance with Knative

-Customers looking to seamlessly extend their vCenter by either deploying our prebuilt functions or writing your own functions can get started quickly by deploying VMware Event Broker Appliance with OpenFaaS as the Event Processor
+Customers looking to seamlessly extend their vCenter by either deploying our prebuilt functions or writing your own functions can get started quickly by deploying VMware Event Broker Appliance with Knative as the Event Processor

 ## Appliance Deployment Steps